NOC-OI/sql-ecology-lesson/episodes/01-sql-basic-queries.md

 When we run the query, the expression `weight / 1000` is evaluated for each row and appended in a new column to the table returned by the query.
 Note that the new column only exists in the query results—the surveys table itself is not changed.
-If we used the `INTEGER` data type for the weight field then integer division would have been done, to obtain the correct results in that case divide by `1000.0`.
 Expressions can use any fields, any arithmetic operators (`+`, `-`, `*`, and `/`) and a variety of built-in functions.
 For example, we could round the values to make them easier to read.